ESMValGroup/ESMValTool_Tutorial/_episodes/06-debugging.md

 [Configuration]({{ page.root }}{% link _episodes/03-configuration.md %})
 {: .callout}

-The result of the pre-processors is passed to the ``diagnostic_timeseries.py`` script, that is introduced in the recipe as:
+The result of the pre-processor is passed to the ``diagnostic_timeseries.py`` script, that is introduced in the recipe as:

 ~~~YAML